Common Nail Plate Conditions: Signs, Causes and When to Seek Help

 Onychoschizia

 Onychoschizia refers to splitting or peeling of the nails, often attributed to dehydration or overexposure to chemicals.
-This condition can affect up to 30% of people who frequently expose their hands to water.
+This condition can of people who frequently expose their hands to water.

 Pincer Nail